Boundary coupling of Lie algebroid Poisson sigma models and representations up to homotopy: Coupling to -superconnections

 Now let us consider a superfield $\Phi\colon \Pi T\Sigma \to \Pi T^*E^*$ with the property that it restricts on the boundary to a map $\Pi T\partial \Sigma \to \Pi N^*F^{\perp}$.
 We would like to include a boundary interaction as in \eqref{eq:7.2}.
 For this, we first note that there is an obvious map $\pi\colon \Pi N^*F^{\perp} \to Y$, and we may regard $v(x^{\mu})$, $A_I(x^{\mu})$ and $\Omega^{(k)}_{I_1 \cdots I_k}(x^{\mu})$ as locally-defined sections of the $\ZZ$-graded vector bundle $\pi^*\End(V)$.
 Hence, if we let $j$ denote the inclusion $\partial \Sigma \to \Pi T \partial \Sigma$, we may define a connection one-form on the bundle $(\Phi\circ j)^*V$ over $\partial \Sigma$ by setting

+It is easy to show that the connection so defined is independent of the adapted local coordinates and trivialization employed.
 Notice that $v(x^{\mu})$, $A_I(x^{\mu})$ and $\Omega^{(k)}_{I_1 \cdots I_k}(x^{\mu})$ are considered to have ghost number $1$, $0$, and $1-k$, respectively, so that $M$ is of ghost number $0$.
 Let $U(0,t)$ describe the parallel transport operator, as before, and define the corresponding holonomy around the boundary $U(0,1)$.
 Following the logic of section~\ref{Sect:7}, the coupling to the $F$-superconnection $D$ is accomplished by replacing \eqref{eq:7.2} by

 where `$\str$' denotes the supertrace on $\End(V_{\Phi(j(0))})$.
 Here again, we must think of $\str U(0,1)$ as the insertion of a boundary interaction.

 At this point, we may proceed as in section~\ref{Sect:7}.
 First we calculate the change in $\str U(0,1)$ under a BRST transformation.
 This is